revoxhere/duino-coin/README.md

 7. Banning involves blocking the user from accessing his coins along with the removal of an account.<br/>
 8. Only coins earned legally are eligible for the exchange.<br/>
 9. Users spotted using a VPN (or similar) with malicious intents (e.g. bypassing limits) may be banned without prior notice.<br/>
+10. Mulitple accounts used to bypass limits may be banned without prior notice.<br/>
+11. Accounts may be suspended temporarily to investigate ToS violations.<br/>
-10. Multiple accounts used to evade bans will be banned without prior notice.<br/>
+12. Multiple accounts used to evade bans will be banned without prior notice.<br/>
-11. These terms of usage can change at any time without prior notice.<br/>
+13. These terms of service can change at any time without prior notice.<br/>
-12. Every user using Duino-Coin agrees to comply with the above rules.<br/>
+14. Every user using Duino-Coin agrees to comply with the above rules.<br/>
-13. This list will be expanded in the future.<br/>
 <h4 align="center">Privacy policy</h2><br>
 1. On the master server we only store usernames, hashed passwords (with the help of bcrypt) and e-mails of users as their account data.<br/>
 2. E-mails are not publicly available and are only used for contacting user when needed, confirming exchanges on the <a href="https://revoxhere.github.io/duco-exchange/">DUCO-Exchange</a> and receiving an occasional newsletter (planned for the future).<br/>